home-assistant/home-assistant.io/source/_integrations/roborock.markdown

 Child lock - This disables the buttons on the vacuum from doing anything when hit

-Status indicator light - This is the led on the top of your vacuum that is colored based off of the status of your vacuum
+Status indicator light - This is the LED on the top of your vacuum that is colored based off of the status of your vacuum

 Do not disturb - This enables Do not disturb during the do not distrub time frame you have set in the app or on the time entity